 2. Can virus be transmitted via my package?

-The COVID 19 virus is a transmissible virus and can survive on exposed surfaces for a duration of upto 24 hours.
+The COVID 19 virus is a transmissible virus and can survive on exposed surfaces for a duration of up to 24 hours.
 While it is highly unlikely that your package will carry the virus and transmit it to you, there are a few things you can do on your part to reduce the risk of contamination.
 Firstly, keep the package in a ‘contamination zone’ where it can rest for a day before you open it.
 Second, do not open the package and touch your face after contact with the package.
 Finally, ensure that after opening the package you wash and sanitize your hands.
-If possible, use a disinfectant on the contents of your package to further ensure prevention of contamination.
+If possible, use a disinfectant on the contents of your package to further ensure the prevention of contamination.